Flux-Point-Studios/dexter/README.md

 ```

 Notes:
-- Pools and quotes require no API key.
-- `ammBuildOrder` returns a real unsigned CBOR; sign/submit locally with your wallet.
+- `ammBuildOrder` returns unsigned CBOR; sign/submit locally with your wallet.
-- Market swap by default; tokens are returned in the same transaction (no limit-order deposit).
+- Spot Market swap by default.
 - Server-enforced fee outputs: 2 ADA total; with `partnerAddress`, 1/1 split between partner and platform; otherwise 2 ADA to platform.
 - Pool snapshots are cached ~1–2s; re-quote if you need a fresh snapshot for minReceive checks.